Simple Tips to Keep Kids Healthy during the school year. Give kids the upper hand in fighting germs and help them feel better all winter long!

 Other Useful Tips for Keeping Kids Healthy

-We use essential oils a lot during the winter months.
-Diffusing blends that help fight airborne germs is a great way to avoid sickness and get rid of those winter blues!
+- We use essential oils a lot during the winter months.
+Diffusing blends that help fight airborne germs is a great way to avoid sickness and eliminate those winter blues!

 Tips for Staying Organized

-Like being a prepared mom like me?
-Then read my Ultimate Back To School Guide!
-It shares tons of back to school tips and tricks for making things run smoothly around the house.
-It also shares easy recipes, clever organization hacks and cool school supply DIYs.
+Like being a prepared mom like us?
+Then read our Ultimate Back To School Guide!
+It shares tons of back-to-school tips and tricks for making things run smoothly around the house.
+It also shares easy recipes, clever organization hacks, and cool school supply DIYs.